The angled physical contact (APC) polish adds an 8 degree angle to a flat polish. Back reflection can be reduced to about —70 dB with this technique.

 A photodiode that exhibits internal amplification of photo current through avalanche multiplication of carriers in the junction region.

 Average Wavelength (l)

-The average of two wavelengths where the crest optical power is half.
+The average of the two wavelengths for which the peak optical power has dropped to half.

-A protective coating applied directly to the fiber cladding, used for protective purposes.
+A protective layer, such as an acrylic polymer, applied over the fiber cladding for protective purposes.